 Discover four issues to watch out for when hiring a business coach to grow your freelance business and get 14 tips on how to choose the best business coach for you.

-I’ve owned Bourn Creative for 13 years and in that time, I’ve had the opportunity to work with some incredible coaches and mentors who have helped move my business forward in big ways and helped me grow as a person.
+I’ve owned a creative agency since 2005.
+In that time, I’ve had the opportunity to work with some incredible coaches and mentors who have helped move my business forward in big ways and helped me grow as a person.
 But the first two times I invested in professional coaching were complete and utter disasters and cost me tens of thousands of dollars.

 I was new to freelancing and the concept of coaching and was sucked in by magical promises spewed from coaches who were like politicians on the campaign trail.